Prussian Reform Movement: Resurgence of Prussia

 From 1806 onwards isolated uprisings occurred in Germany and the German-speaking countries.
 On 26 August 1806 the bookseller Johann Philipp Palm was shot for publishing an anti-Napoleon pamphlet, to a strong public outcry.
 In 1809, Andreas Hofer launched an insurrection in the Tyrol, but met the same fate as Palm.
 Anti-Napoleonic feeling developed little by little, with Germans feeling their spirits weighed down by the French occupation and Prussia still paying huge indemnities to the French.
 When Napoleon's 1812 invasion of Russia met with disaster, it lit a glimmer of hope in Germany and above all in Prussia.
 On 30 December 1812, Yorck von Wartenburg signed the convention of Tauroggen, by which Prussia in effect turned against Napoleon and repudiated the Treaty of Tilsit.

 On 13 March 1813 Frederick William III made his 'An Mein Volk' speech, making an appeal:

 To my people! ...
 Brandenburgers, Prussians, Silesians, Pomeranians, Lithuanians!
 You know what you have endured for nearly seven years, you know what will be your sad fate if we do not end with honour the fight we have begun.
 Remember past times, the Great Elector, the great Frederick [II].
 Keep in your minds the good things our ancestors won under his command: freedom of conscience, honour, independence, trade, industry and science.
 Keep in your minds the great example of our powerful Russian allies, keep in your mind the Spanish, the Portuguese, even the lesser people who have declared war on powerful enemies to win the same good things and have gained victory [...]
 Great sacrifices are demanded of all classes, for our beginning is great and the numbers and resources of our enemies are great [...]
 But whatever the sacrifices demanded of the individual, they pale beside the holy goods for which we make them, for the things for which we fight and must win if we do not wish to stop being Prussians and Germans.

 The following 27 March Prussia declared war on France and the following 16–19 October saw the beginning of the end for Napoleonic power with the battle of Leipzig.
-On 1 October 1815 the Congress of Vienna opened and at it Harbenberg represented the victorious Kingdom of Prussia.
+On 1 October 1815 the Congress of Vienna opened and at it Hardenberg represented the victorious Kingdom of Prussia.